 More importantly, the consequences of trucking violations can be even worse for injured victims of truck accidents caused by those who flout the rules designed to keep people safe.
 Most truck drivers are hardworking individuals who strive to do their job safely and effectively.
 However, thousands of people killed yearly in truck accidents that could have been prevented had the companies and drivers not broken laws to increase profits.
 If you or a loved one was injured in a truck accident, you know how devastating one person’s negligence is and how it can completely shatter the lives of others.

 Individuals injured in an accident caused when federal or state trucking laws were violated may be entitled to compensation.
-Contact Krzak Rundio Law Group to discuss your legal options with a professional and experienced truck accident attorney from our firm.
+Contact Krzak Rundio Gorman, Injury Attorneys to discuss your legal options with a professional and experienced truck accident attorney from our firm.
 We will provide an honest assessment of your case.
 A lawyer with experience winning difficult truck accident cases can advise you on whether you are eligible to file a claim against a trucking company or driver.